 Born: August 13 1928, Berlin, Germany

-Dr. Wolfgang Elston is Emeritus Professor of Geology at the University of New Mexico (UNM).
-For over sixty years, Wolf has dedicated his life to the study of volcanic rocks in New Mexico and around the world.
-Wolf’s contributions to the study of the regional geology of Southwestern New Mexico and ash-flow calderas have inspired students and geologists from around the country.
-Today, Wolf continues to work on the geology of the Bushveld Complex of South Africa, working with his last graduate student (of many) at UNM.
-He is also a frequent lecturer on the New Mexico Humanities Project circuit, where he discusses his own experiences as a child refugee from Nazi Germany, in order to motivate students to overcome bullying and prejudice in school.
+Dr. Wolfgang Elston was Emeritus Professor of Geology at the University of New Mexico (UNM).
+For over sixty years, Wolf dedicated his life to the study of volcanic rocks in New Mexico and around the world.
+Wolf’s contributions to the study of the regional geology of Southwestern New Mexico and ash-flow calderas inspired students and geologists from around the country.
+Wolf also worked on the geology of the Bushveld Complex of South Africa with his last graduate student (of many) at UNM.
+He was also a frequent lecturer on the New Mexico Humanities Project circuit, where he discussed his experiences as a child refugee from Nazi Germany, in order to motivate students to overcome bullying and prejudice in school.

 “The little things in life defeat me,”he murmured, trying to shuffle through some stubborn pieces of paper refusing to become unstuck from each other in his lap.
 We were just settling down to begin the Notable New Mexico Geologists interview and, although I didn’t know Dr. Wolfgang Elston well yet, a brief glance over the warm, cozy living room where we were sitting made it clear to any outsider that very little in Wolf’s life has been able to defeat him.
 His shelves are filled with books on Nixon, Stalin, Churchill, and Rome.
 Southwestern pottery and African décor dot the bookcases and table tops, remnants of the extensive travels that have taken Wolf from Germany to England, New York, Texas, South Africa, New Mexico, and many places in between.
 His life is as varied and unpredictable as the geology he has so dedicatedly studied over the past sixty years.